-- 2.1 The competent authorities decide on the quantity and quality of the plant material required for testing the variety and when and where it is to be delivered.
-Applicants submitting material from a State other than that in which the testing takes place must ensure that all customs formalities and phytosanitary requirements are complied with. - 2.2 The material is to be supplied in the form of seed or plants. - 2.3 The minimum quantity of plant material, to be supplied by the applicant, should be:
+2.1 The competent authorities decide on the quantity and quality of the plant material required for testing the variety and when and where it is to be delivered.
+Applicants submitting material from a State other than that in which the testing takes place must ensure that all customs formalities and phytosanitary requirements are complied with.

+- 2.2 The material is to be supplied in the form of seed or plants. - 2.3 The minimum quantity of plant material, to be supplied by the applicant, should be:

-seed-propagated varieties: 50 seeds vegetatively propagated varieties: 10 plants
+seed-propagated varieties: 50 fresh seeds vegetatively propagated varieties: 10 plants

-In the case of seeds, the seed should meet the minimum requirements for germination, species and analytical purity, health and moisture content, specified by the competent authority.
+The seeds should meet the minimum requirements for germination and health specified by the competent authority.
+The vegetative propagation technique should be specified.

-- 2.4 The plant material supplied should be visibly healthy, not lacking in vigor, nor affected by any important pest or disease. - 2.5 The plant material should not have undergone any treatment which would affect the expression of the characteristics of the variety, unless the competent authorities allow or request such treatment.
+2.4 The plant material supplied should be visibly healthy, not lacking in vigor, nor affected by any important pest or disease.

+2.5 The plant material should not have undergone any treatment which would affect the expression of the characteristics of the variety, unless the competent authorities allow or request such treatment.
 If it has been treated, full details of the treatment must be given.